-- 1. If patient is neither pregnant nor HIV-infected - a.
+- 1. If client is neither pregnant nor HIV-infected - a.
 Benzathine Penicillin G, 2.4 million units (mu) IM, once, b.
-If history of allergy to penicillin, Doxycycline 100 mg PO, 2 times a day for 14 days.
+If history of allergy to penicillin, doxycycline 100 mg PO, 2 times a day for 14 days.

-NOTE: Do not give Doxycycline to lactating patient(s); patient(s) must be advised to discontinue breastfeeding or receive alternative regimen.
-Breastfeeding can be restarted 2 days after completion of treatment.
+NOTE: Do not give doxycycline to pregnant or lactating client; client must be advised to discontinue breastfeeding or receive alternative regimen.

-- 2. If patient is pregnant - a.
-Benzathine Penicillin G, 2.4 mu IM, once, after (see consultation/referral),

-- b.
-If patient is allergic to penicillin, await lab results and consult physician. - 3.
-If patient is HIV-infected - a.
-Benzathine Penicillin G, 2.4 mu IM, once, OR - b.
-Doxycycline 100 mg PO, 2 times a day for 14 days.
+- 2. If client is pregnant - a.
+Benzathine Penicillin G, 2.4 mu IM, once, after consultation with the prenatal care provider, OR - b.
+If client is allergic to penicillin, await lab results and consult physician. - 3.
+If client is HIV-infected - a.
+Benzathine Penicillin G, 2.4 mu IM, once, b.
+If client is allergic to penicillin, await lab results and consult physician.